ng-doc/ng-doc/apps/documentation/src/app/getting-started/demo-tester/index.md

 # Here will be demo

-Here you will se how easy it's to create some demo with NgDoc.
+Here you will se how easy it's to create some demo with NgDoc. <div>Some text</div>

 ## Playground